 We understand public concern around pedestrian welfare and we are therefore committed to promoting highway safety and preventing accidents.

-A number of principles apply when considering whether a controlled pedestrian crossing is appropriate at a specific location, including:
+A number of principles apply when considering whether a controlled pedestrian crossing (such as a zebra crossing) is appropriate at a specific location, including:

 - the number of pedestrians,

 - preferred crossing point,

 - proximity to junctions, bends and vehicle crossovers,

 Other site specific issues may be identified during an inspection by a traffic engineer, preventing the installation of a pedestrian crossing.